lowweihong/team14-CryptoMood/index.md

 ## Results and Discussion (Midterm Checkpoint)

-In our midterm checkpoint, we implemented fine-tuned versions of pre-trained BERT models on the `StephanAkkerman/financial-tweets-crypto` dataset, evaluating performance on the same train and test splits.
+In our midterm checkpoint, we implemented fine-tuned versions of pre-trained BERT and RoBERTa models on the `StephanAkkerman/financial-tweets-crypto` dataset, evaluating performance on the same train and test splits.

 The reproducible notebooks used can be found here:
 1. [EDA.ipynb](./src/data_cleaning/eda.ipynb)